rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

-deb http://http.kali.org/kali kali main non-free contrib deb-src http://http.kali.org/kali kali main non-free contrib deb http://security.kali.org/kali-security kali/updates main contrib non-free
+deb http://http.kali.org/kali kali main non-free contrib deb-src http://http.kali.org/kali kali main non-free contrib deb http://security.kali.org/kali-security kali/updates main contrib non-free deb-src http://security.kali.org/ kali/updates main contrib non-free
 ```

-If you're missing any of these, add them.
-If you have a lot of extras, you are almost certain to cause conflicts.
+If you have a lot of extra sources, you are almost certain to cause conflicts.
 [Don't do that][kali-sources].
+However, you may want to pick a more appropriate mirror from the [mirrorlist].
 Once you're set with sources, clean out any cruft, get the latest Kali signing key, and go to town:

 ```